 $101,119 was raised in support of upgrades for the latest digital mammography equipment.

 $60,000 raised + $62,000 gift from the late John and Betty Warren to fund purchase of Hologic Quantra breast density measurement software.
-Palmetto Health Breast Center is the first in the Midlands to provide this service.
+Prisma Health Breast Center is the first in the Midlands to provide this service.

-Palmetto Health Breast Center has had more than one million patient visits during the last 20 years.
+Prisma Health Breast Center has had more than one million patient visits during the last 20 years.
 Each of those patients has benefited from key equipment acquisitions supported by the Atrium Society, including digital mammography and ultrasound imaging equipment.

 Membership in the Atrium Society simply requires a gift of $1,000, or more, payable over a 12-month period.
 Gifts may be made in honor or memory of a loved one or caregiver.
 Donations of a lesser amount also are welcomed.